crdjm/epub-accessibility-fixer/HANDLING-PERSISTENT-ISSUES.md

 - **Link Accessibility**: Links with insufficient descriptive text
 - **Landmark Issues**: Non-unique landmark elements

+## Enhanced Fixing Capabilities

+The tool now includes several enhancements to better handle persistent issues:

+### Retry Mechanism
+Issues are now attempted multiple times (default: 3 attempts) before being marked as persistent.
+This helps with issues that may be resolved by changes made during previous fixing attempts.

+### Persistent Issue Categorization
+Issues that remain after all fixing attempts are categorized by type (validation, accessibility, metadata, structural, other) for easier analysis.

+### Detailed Reporting
+Persistent issues now include detailed information about why they couldn't be fixed automatically and guidance for manual intervention.

+See [PERSISTENT-ISSUES-HANDLING-ENHANCEMENTS.md](file:///Users/crdjm/Dev/qoder/PERSISTENT-ISSUES-HANDLING-ENHANCEMENTS.md) for technical details about these enhancements.

 ## Recommended Workflow

 ### Step 1: Convert EPUB 2.0 to EPUB 3.0